zhhuang7/zh/index.md

 My current research primarily focuses on high-dimensional econometrics and random matrix theory (RMT).
 I am currently working on instrumental variable models and large panel data models with tools from RMT.
 I am also interested in causal inference and its applications in bioinformatics.

 ## Working Papers
-1. Anderson-Rubin test with many instruments, with Chen Wang and Jianfeng Yao, 2023
+1. Anderson-Rubin test with many instruments, with Chen Wang and Jianfeng Yao, 2023 - [[paper]](https://www.dropbox.com/s/r49e5s82095vhgj/Adjusted_F_multiple_p.pdf?dl=0)
-2. A note on assessing the strength of many weak instruments with multiple endogenous variables, with Chen Wang and Jianfeng Yao, 2023
+2. A note on assessing the strength of many weak instruments with multiple endogenous variables, with Chen Wang and Jianfeng Yao, 2023 - [[paper]](https://www.dropbox.com/s/r49e5s82095vhgj/Adjusted_F_multiple_p.pdf?dl=0)
-3. Assessing the strength of many instruments with the first-stage F and Cragg-Donald statistics, with Chen Wang and Jianfeng Yao, 2023
+3. Assessing the strength of many instruments with the first-stage F and Cragg-Donald statistics, with Chen Wang and Jianfeng Yao, 2023 - [[paper]](https://arxiv.org/pdf/2302.14423.pdf)
-4. A specification test for the strength of instrumental variables, with Chen Wang and Jianfeng Yao, 2022
+4. A specification test for the strength of instrumental variables, with Chen Wang and Jianfeng Yao, 2023 - [[paper]](https://arxiv.org/pdf/2302.14396.pdf)
-5. Unified and robust Lagrange multiplier type tests for cross-sectional independence in large panel data models, with Zhaoyuan Li and Jianfeng Yao, 2022
+5. Unified and robust Lagrange multiplier type tests for cross-sectional independence in large panel data models, with Zhaoyuan Li and Jianfeng Yao, 2022 - [[paper]](https://arxiv.org/pdf/2302.14387.pdf)
-6. Assessing Risk Spillovers with (Lasso) VAR for Expectile, with Hui-Ching Chuang, O-Chia Chuang and Zaichao Du, 2022
+6. Assessing Risk Spillovers with (Lasso) VAR for Expectile, with Hui-Ching Chuang, O-Chia Chuang and Zaichao Du, 2022 - [[paper]]()

 ## Work In Progress
 1. Testing endogeneity in high dimension, with Chen Wang and Jianfeng Yao